Angela Day is Suffolk’s leading dog fitness and core conditioning instructor providing Expert guidance for long term muscular health

 Slow controlled and targeted these plans help to build the core and fitness levels safely, gently and sustainably.

-I want my dog to be fitter and to help avoid injury
+- be fitter and to help them avoid injury

 does my dog need core conditioning?